-- The first activity will be a short presentation and guided walk, provisionally scheduled for afternoon of 30 July, in Ramsgate.
+- The first activity will be a short consultative presentation on 30 July, in Ramsgate.

 - This will be followed by a Call for Submissions for a first issue of the School’s journal, to be published in late 2018 or early 2019.

 The School is an informal association running on volunteer contributions, not an educational institution but closer to a school of artists.
 Nevertheless, it takes inspiration from ventures like the School of Scottish Studies and the Centre for Icelandic Studies.